Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Christopher MacDonald is a Ph.D. student in the Occupational and Environmental Health division at the University of Toronto, and a Primary Care Paramedic with the Region of Durham Paramedic Services.
 He holds an Honours of Science in Biological Science from the University of Ontario Institute of Technology, and a Master of Science in Community Health, specializing in wound care and prevention, from the University of Toronto.
 Previous research projects include establishing a more evidence-informed role for paramedics in the provision of wound care and injury prevention at the community level.
 His doctoral research aims to contrast occupational health determinants and resilience across frontline police officers, firefighters, and paramedics.

-Tim started his career in the Australian Defence Force in 2006 where he served as a medic for six years before transitioning to the Queensland Ambulance Service, Australia.
+Dr. Tim Makrides started his career in the Australian Defence Force in 2006 where he served as a medic for six years before transitioning to the Queensland Ambulance Service, Australia.
 After three years as an Advanced Care Paramedic working in some of Australia’s most remote communities Tim undertook his Critical Care training and transitioned to the CCP role for three years before making the move across to Canada to work for BC Emergency Health Services.
-In his short time in Canada Tim has worked as a Paramedic based in Vancouver, an I/ Paramedic Practice Leader and more recently the Chair of the multidisciplinary Resuscitation Advisory Board.
-Tim holds both undergraduate and postgraduate degrees in paramedic practice and leadership, and has just commenced Higher Degree Research focusing on systems of paramedic leadership at Monash University.
+He is currently Executive Director of Clinical Services with Ambulance Tasmania.
+Tim holds both undergraduate and postgraduate degrees in paramedic practice and leadership, and a PhD focused on systems of paramedic leadership from Monash University.
 He also holds several academic appointments, is the Managing Editor of the Journal of High Threat & Austere Medicine and has a strong interest in paramedic leadership, resuscitation medicine and high threat medicine.